...obtain a permit ...buy a rain barrel ...start a rain garden ...stencil storm drains ...rent County cropland ...participate in Farmland Preservation

 RAIN GARDENS ...
 A BEAUTIFUL SOLUTION TO RUNOFF POLLUTION

 How Can You Have a Rain Garden?
 All the information about planning and installation is found in the "Rain Garden How-To Manual".
 Once you have a plan in place, select the plants for your garden.
 Choose plants by height, bloom time, color - whatever your preference.
-Start by looking through the plant listings above in the tabs.

 Why build a rain garden?